DominicMachado/DominicMachado.github.io/docs/latn-199-f20/index.md

 ### Friday, September 4
 - Diagnostic review
 - **Homework (due before class)**: Read and translate [Chapter 1](http://dcc.dickinson.edu/nepos-hannibal/chapter-1) in Nepos' Life of Hannibal.
 Take note of the words and constructions that were most confusing for you.
+Fill out the [getting to know you](https://docs.google.com/forms/d/1NPF6ZKpHbcJjmcuc5bquutFprsWrQDjSIeqev4q41ZY) survey.

 [Back to top.](#top)